elixir-lang/elixir-lang.github.com/_posts/2020-10-27-delivering-social-change-with-elixir-at-change.org.markdown

 One recent example is [Change.org's Bandit service](https://medium.com/making-change-org/our-elixir-bandit-service-e2b6af6eebc4).
 The service provides a Phoenix API that decides which copy to present to users in various parts of their product.
 As users interact with these copies, data is fed into the system and analyzed in batches with Broadway.
 They use this feedback to optimize and make better choices in the future.

-The team has also grown to 10 Elixir developers thanks to the multiple training and communities of practice they have organized internally.
+The team has also grown to ten Elixir developers thanks to the multiple training and communities of practice they have organized internally.
 Change.org is also looking for Elixir backend engineers, as they aim to bring experience and diversity to their group.
 Interested developers can [learn more about these opportunities on their website](https://www.change.org/careers).